gitlabhq/gitlabhq/doc/api/merge_requests.md

 ## Subscribe to a merge request

-Subscribes to a merge request to receive notification.
+Subscribes the authenticated user to a merge request to receive notification.
 If the operation is successful, status code `201` together with the updated merge request is returned.
 If the user is already subscribed to the merge request, the status code `304` is returned.
 If the project or merge request is not found, status code `404` is returned.

 ```
-POST /projects/:id/merge_requests/:merge_request_id/subscribe
+POST /projects/:id/merge_requests/:merge_request_id/subscription
 ```

 | Attribute | Type | Required | Description |